Suspect-404/Project-Reality-Server-Status-Bot/README.md

 ### Phase 2: Finding Your Server IP and API Name
 To make the bot work perfectly, you need the exact Server IP and the official API Name.

-Finding the IP (Network Method):
+Finding the Server IP:
 1. Join your target server in-game.
 2. Open Windows Task Manager -> go to the "Performance" tab -> click "Open Resource Monitor".
-3. Navigate to the "Network" tab and look for the PRBF2.exe process.
+3. Navigate to the "Network" tab and look for the PRBF2.exe process under Network Activity to see active IP connections.
-4. Check the "Network Activity" section for the exact IP address the game is connected to.
-Copy this IP.
+4. If multiple IP addresses appear, open your terminal/command prompt and test an IP using GameDig CLI:
+   `npx gamedig --type battlefield2 <IP>`
+5. Check the output returned in terminal to confirm it matches your server's name.

 Finding the API Name:
 1. Open this link in your browser: https://servers.realitymod.com/api/ServerInfo
 2. Press Ctrl + F and search for your server's name.
 3. Find the exact "hostname" value.
 Copy it exactly as written.

-### Phase 3: Hosting on Bot-Hosting.net
+### Phase 3: Free Hosting on Bot-Hosting.net
-You can easily host this bot for free 24/7 using Bot-Hosting.net.
+You can host this bot 100% free using Bot-Hosting.net:
 1. Create an account on https://bot-hosting.net.
-2. Go to your Dashboard and click "Create Server".
-Select the NodeJS option.
-3. Open your new server's panel and go to the "File Manager" tab.
+2. Go to the "Earn Coins" section on the left sidebar to claim your free daily coins (you get 10 free coins every day).
+3. Click "Create Server" and select the **Starter** plan (256 MB RAM / 20% CPU / 10 coins per week).
-4. Upload your index.js, config.json, and package.json files.
+4. Select NodeJS as your server environment and create the server.
+5. Go to your new server panel, click on the "File Manager" tab, and upload your `index.js`, `config.json`, and `package.json` files.
-5. Go to the "Console" tab and run the following command to install dependencies: npm install discord.js gamedig
+6. Go to the "Console" tab and run the following command to install dependencies:
+   `npm install discord.js gamedig`

 ### Phase 4: Configuration & Startup
-Now that your files are on the host, go back to the "File Manager" in Bot-Hosting and open the config.json file to update your details:
+Now open `config.json` directly inside the File Manager on Bot-Hosting.net and update your details:

 * discord.token: Paste the bot token you saved from Phase 1.
 * discord.channelId: In Discord, enable "Developer Mode" (Settings -> Advanced), right-click your desired channel, and select "Copy Channel ID".
 Paste it here.
 * server.ip & server.port: Enter your server's IP (from Phase 2) and Port (default PR port is 29900).
 * server.apiName: Ensure this matches the server name exactly as it appears in the official API (from Phase 2).
 * adminsList / friendsList: Add the exact in-game names to track.
 If you do not want to use these features, leave the brackets empty: []

+Save the file, return to the "Console" tab, and click "Start".
+The bot will launch and start managing your live PR dashboard.

 Once configured, save the file, go back to the "Console" tab, and click the "Start" button.
 If the console shows "Dashboard is up!", your bot is successfully running!